thatguy11325/pokerl/content/docs/chapter-2/env-setup.md

 ## Defining a "Route"

-For the agent to complete all objectives, we wanted to simplify the number of game as much as possible to maximizing the likelihood of success.
-To limit non-determinism, we started all environments after the "Parcel Delivery" event.
-Additionally, we want to guarantee the agent acquires the gift Lapras.
-Starting the agent with a specific Pokémon would guarantee later stages of the game would be possible.
-Given the previous breakdown, here’s a simplified *route* we had the agent to learn:
+For the agent to complete all objectives, we wanted to simplify the game as much as possible to maximize the likelihood of success.
+For determinism, we started all environments after the "Parcel Delivery" event.
+Additionally, we wanted to guarantee the agent would receive the gift Lapras in Silph Co.
+Here’s the simplified route:

 {{< mermaid >}}
 ---